Dental implants. Prosthetic phase

 artificial abutment with a threaded hole

-the crown is secured with a lag-screw
+the crown is secured with a lag screw

-Another variation is when the crown and abutment are one piece and the lag-screw traverses both to secure the one-piece structure to the internal thread on the implant.
+Another variation is when the crown and abutment are one piece, and the lag screw traverses both to secure the one-piece structure to the internal thread on the implant.

 -

-Prosthesis is secured with dental cement
+The prosthesis is secured with dental cement

 In this case, the restoration is secured with dental cement, just like crowns and bridges are attached to natural teeth.